pdobb/version_compare/README.md

 [![Gem Version](https://badge.fury.io/rb/version_compare.png)](http://badge.fury.io/rb/version_compare)

-Version Compare allows you to easily compare if one Version is >, >=, ==, !=, <,
+Version Compare allows you to easily compare if one Version (string) to another Version (string).
-or <= to another Version.
 It aims to be as light and flexible as possible.
 Inputs can be a String, Integer, Float, Array, or any object that defines `#to_version`.

 In an effort to remain simple, Version Compare only works with up to four numeric values separated by periods: